grnet/synnefo/docs/source/devguide.rst

-X-Container-Bytes-Used      The total number of bytes of all objects stored X-Container-Meta-*          Optional user defined metadata X-Container-Object-Meta     A list with all meta keys used by objects Last-Modified               The last object modification date
+X-Container-Bytes-Used      The total number of bytes of all objects stored X-Container-Meta-*          Optional user defined metadata X-Container-Object-Meta     A list with all meta keys used by objects X-Container-Block-Size      The block size used by the storage backend X-Container-Block-Hash      The hash algorithm used for block identifiers in object hashmaps Last-Modified               The last object modification date
 ==========================  ===============================